Barcelona is an incredible city with many things to do and see, but where you stay is really important.

 No matter where you decide to live, whether that be in the main city or on the outskirts, just remember that the transportation system is pretty good and it doesn’t take too long to get from point A to point B.

 Barcelona feels huge, but if you spend most of your time in the main city, you won’t feel far from anything at all.
 Barcelona is also known for having a ton of bicyclists, and…walkers.
-Walking is a great way to get around (and recommended), as it’s a pretty walkable city, and there’s much to see by foot.
+Walking is a great way to get around (and recommended), as it’s a pretty walkable city, and there’s plenty to see by foot.

 If you are planning on living in Barcelona and have picked your two or three top areas to live in, the next step is finding an apartment!